 The process for restarting your router may vary from device to device.
 Check your router’s manual for specific details.
-It’s usually as simple as unplugging everything, but some devices may have a specific order to ensure settings are stored correctly and everything works properly once the device has been rebooted.
+It’s usually as simple as unplugging everything.
+Still, some devices may have a specific order to ensure settings are stored correctly, and everything works properly once the device has been rebooted.

 8. Disable your software firewall (but only for troubleshooting purposes!)

-I highly recommend you only use this as a diagnostic tool and don’t operate without your firewall on a regular basis.
-Remember to re-enable it afterward, and use this only for troubleshooting.
+I highly recommend using this as a diagnostic tool and don’t operate without your firewall regularly.
+Remember to re-enable it afterward and use this only for troubleshooting.

 Software firewalls can sometimes cause issues with VPN connections.
 Every Windows 10 PC comes equipped with some form of firewall, even if it’s just the basic Windows Defender protection.
 You may also have another firewall provided by anti-virus software or some other application.
 Go to the control panel for these applications, visit the firewall settings, and disable the firewall(s).

-If this allows you to connect to your VPN, it’s likely you have a software firewall configuration issue.
+If this allows you to connect to your VPN, you likely have a software firewall configuration issue.
 Some firewalls have specific settings related to VPN connections that will need to be turned on.
 Others may need to enable port forwarding and forward the specific ports your connection is using for tunneling.
-Each time you make a modification to your firewall settings, be sure to write down what the original setting was and test them one at a time to isolate which setting needs to be turned on or modified in order to get your VPN to work.
+Each time you modify your firewall settings, be sure to write down what the original setting was and test them one at a time to isolate which setting needs to be turned on or modified to get your VPN to work.

 So that was some of the best steps that you can perform easily on your Windows 10 computer to fix the issues that you are facing with your VPN connection.
-If this still doesn’t fix your problem then try asking a network expert or your VPN provider’s support team.
+If this still doesn’t fix your problem, try asking a network expert or your VPN provider’s support team.